CiviledCode/tsv-merger/README.md

 # tsv-merger
-A quick and simple Text Seperated Value (TSV) file merger and parser written in Go.
+A simple and configurable Text Seperated Value (TSV) file merger written purely in Go.
+This project utilizes no dependencies, so parsing and conversion abilities are included.

 ## Disclaimer
 **This code is experimental and prone to bugs/performance issues in it's current state.
 I am NOT responsible for any possible issues or damages that come from